Atorvastatin and Red Yeast Rice: Can You Take Them Together?

 What should you do?

-Watch for warning signs of myopathy or liver injury: new muscle pain, tenderness or weakness; dark cola-colored urine; yellowing of skin or eyes; severe fatigue; upper-right abdominal pain; or nausea and loss of appetite.
-These warrant prompt medical evaluation and blood tests for creatine kinase and liver enzymes.
+Every day, while you are on a statin: Treat red yeast rice as off-limits unless your clinician has specifically told you otherwise.
+Watch for warning signs that need prompt attention: new or unexplained muscle pain, tenderness, or weakness; dark, cola-colored urine; yellowing of the skin or eyes; severe fatigue; upper-right abdominal pain; or nausea with loss of appetite.
+Any of these warrant a call to your provider and possibly blood tests for muscle and liver enzymes.

 Which specific products are affected?